shown in other instead.

-An extended set of content samples is also included for your convenience to illustrate various aspects of working with content: you can learn how to use UNIGINE's built-in objects with different settings, set up LODs and materials, adjust rendering settings, or work with vegetation.
-These content samples are available via UNIGINE SDK Browser as a demo: go to Samples -> Demos and install the Samples demo.
+An extended set of art samples is also included for your convenience to illustrate various aspects of working with content: you can learn how to use UNIGINE's built-in objects with different settings, set up LODs and materials, adjust rendering settings, or work with vegetation.
+These art samples are available via UNIGINE SDK Browser as a demo: go to Samples -> Demos and install the Art Samples demo.

 How to Optimize Your Project's Performance?#

-UNIGINE offers you a wide range of various optimizations to ensure that your application runs at its best and fastest.
-But in order to enable them you should do your part of the job: follow recommendations when preparing and setting up your project's content, e.g., use LODs, bit masking and other techniques.
+UNIGINE offers a wide range of various optimizations to ensure that your application runs at its best and fastest.
+But in order to enable them, you should do your part of the job: follow recommendations when preparing and setting up your project's content, e.g., use LODs, bit masking, and other techniques.

 Smooth alpha-blended levels of details (LODs) are used to decrease geometry complexity of 3D objects, when these objects move away from the camera, making it possible to lighten the load on the renderer.